 I don’t discount the value of sports on a basic level; obviously there is something about physical competitions that have kept human beings interested for thousands of years.
 Sports help us pass the time, they promote civic pride, and they give us a glimpse of what the most physically skilled among us can do with the human body; which in and of itself is occasionally an amazing spectacle.

 Like so many things, though, following sports is prone to spilling over to obsession.
-24-hour sports networks help promote that2, but of course it is ultimately the viewer that drives that programming.
+24-hour sports networks help promote that ((Truly, all niche cable networks promote their respective vice or obsession, do they not?)), but of course it is ultimately the viewer that drives that programming.
 Personally, I know how easy it can be to slip into a pattern of obsessive cable-watching.
 I have fought countless battles over the years with such networks as TNN, Comedy Central, History Channel, National Geographic, SpikeTV, VH1, and yes, ESPN.
 Some of the most gratifying days I can remember are the ones where I suddenly realized, “Hey, I haven’t turned on the TV to watch [insert program or network here] in weeks.
 And I don’t care at all!
 I guess none of it really matters…”